-The Hertie School of Governance (Berlin), the SciencesPo School of Public Affairs (Paris), the LUISS School of Government (Rome) are introducing an intensive learning experience for public policy and management executives in three European capital cities.
+The Hertie School of Governance (Berlin), the SciencesPo School of Public Affairs (Paris), the LUISS School of Government (Rome) in cooperation with the Policy Institute at King´s College (London) are introducing an intensive learning experience for public policy and management executives in three European capital cities.

-Initiated and supported by leading personalities of administration and academia, this programme offers a deeper understanding of policy and management processes in each capital.
-Comprising three modules (4-3 days each) in Paris, Berlin, Rome the programme will contribute to building a network among participants heading for future leadership positions.
+Initiated and supported by leading personalities of administration and academia, this programme offers a deep understanding of policy and management processes in each capital.
+Comprising three 3 - to 4-day modules in Rome, Berlin snd Paris the programme will contribute to building a network among participants heading for future leadership positions.

-National public administrations need to better understand how to move forward within the European multi-level governance architecture.
+National public administrations need a better understanding on how to move forward within the European multi-level governance architecture.
 This requires sensitivity towards the models and cultures of different national public administrations in Europe.

 If the European project is to grow horizontally rather than hierarchically in terms of governance, public administrations and agencies, member states will increasingly be called upon to create effective cross-border ties at policy and operational levels.

 In response to this need, European CAPITALS will provide

 - an inside view into the machineries of government in France, Germany, the United Kingdom and Italy,

 - analyses of frontier policy issues relevant to governments across Europe from national, intergovernmental and supranational points of view, and